haaihond/Nuvio-Wiki-Website/docs/faq.md

-# FAQ & Feature List
+# FAQ

-## Features
-- [ ] Trakt Sync
-- [ ] Real-Debrid Support
-- [ ] Multi-addon Search
-- [ ] 4K Playback Support
-- [ ] Hardware Acceleration

-## FAQ

 ### Is Nuvio free?
-Yes, Nuvio is free to use, though some addons or services (like Real-Debrid) may require a subscription.
+Yes, Nuvio is free and open source software (FOSS).
+Nuvio runs on donations.
+Please consider [donating](https://tapframe.space/contribute).

 ### Where can I get the official app?
-Visit the official Nuvio website (links to be added).
+Visit the official Nuvio ([website](https://nuvio.tv/)).

+### What does it support?
+Currently, Nuvio runs on android mobile, androidtv, ios, webos, and tizen.

+### Why is the testflight full?
+When will there be spots?
+Apple provides 10k spots to developers.
+These spots are often fully filled and rarely become available.

-### Does it work on Samsung/LG TVs?
+### What does it support?
-Currently, Nuvio is focused on Android-based TV systems and iOS.
+Currently, Nuvio runs on android mobile, androidtv, ios, webos, and tizen.